blockmason/simple-ownership-contract-demo/README.md

 Note the following:
 * By default, the DApp will run at https://localhost:1234 .
 You can specify the `-p` flag in the scripts command in `package.json` if you want to use a specific port.

 * `Parcel` will create the following folders in your project folder: `.cache/` and `dist/`.
-If you run into any errors while running your DApp, delete these folders and try to run `npm start` again.
+If you run into any errors while running your DApp, delete these folders and run `npm start` again.

-Copy and paste in an Ethereum wallet address (you can use a MetaMask browser wallet for example) and try to own one of the Collectible Stamps. *Note:* if you do not enter in a valid address, you will see the following error alert pop up:
+Copy and paste in an Ethereum wallet address (for example `0xca14563Ce2585B6026b7691f264ac2173CdEC530`) and try to own one of the Collectible Stamps. *Note:* if you do not enter in a valid address, you will see the following error alert pop up:

 ![Address Error Alert](images/address_error_alert.png)